We’ll gloss over the fact that we’re probably the only Vegan creative agency in London: today we’re in a reflective kind of mood.

 2000s: Handle With Care

 The noughties kicked in and it was time for us to shape an important global campaign working towards an end to the long distant transport of live animals.

-Working with Derek Humphries, we launched the WSPA-led (now WAP) Handle with Care campaign in 2008 by commissioning a double decker bus with each window showing animals crammed inside.
+Working with Derek Humphries, we launched World Animal Protection’s Handle with Care campaign in 2008 by commissioning a double decker bus, and filling every window with images of animals crammed inside.
 It was then driven across London, landing up in Trafalgar Square.

 Inside the bus were undercover videos of animal enduring horrific journeys, the sounds of the distressed animals could be heard from outside.
 It was a powerful approach, putting people in place of the animals, asking them to feel the experience and make a connection.